hyperstack-org/hyperstack/docs/installation/installation.md

   get '/(*other)', to: 'hyperstack#app'
 ```
 > will pass all requests (i.e. `/(*other)`) to the hyperstack engine, and find
 and mount a component named `App`.
-Whatever ever you name the engine
+Whatever you name the engine
 mount point (i.e. `hyperstack` in this case) is what you direct the requests to.
 >
 > Likewise `get /price-quote/(*other), to: hyperstack#price_quote` would mount
 a component named `PriceQuote` when the url begins with `price-quote`.
+>
+> Remember though that the first route that matches will be used, so if you had both examples in your routes, the price-quote route would be before the wildcard route.
+>
+> This the way you have have 2 or more single page apps served by the same Rails backend.

-### Add/Update the Procfile
+### 11. Add/Update the Procfile

 If you are using the Hotloader, then you will also want to use the `foreman` gem.
 The Hotloader runs in its own application process, and foreman will start and stop both Rails and the Hotloader together.